CrocoFactory/sensei/docs/learn/http_requests.md

 - **GET** `/users/123` – Retrieve information about the user with ID `123`.
 - **POST** `/users` – Create a new user.
 - **DELETE** `/users/123` – Delete the user with ID `123`.

+/// info
+HEAD and OPTIONS methods are not explicitly declared in API specification.
+You can use HEAD, when interacting with any GET endpoint and OPTIONS, when interacting with any other endpoints.
+///

 ---